-Most often I came across the recommended levels for CoQ10 around 800-1000 mg per day, but if you are using ubiquinol to improve egg health, 300-600 milligrams per day might be adequate.
 If you are in fertility treatments and your doctor suspects poor egg quality, you may want to tailor your supplement strategy to target eggs in the shortest time frame possible.
-It may be a good idea to talk to a fertility coach (you can also ask me, once a week I am available for a chat on Skype).
+It may also be a good idea to talk to a fertility coach.

 CoQ10 improves sperm health, too

 Incidentally, CoQ10 is good for men, too.
 It makes for healthier, more motile sperm, and protects from chromosomal damage as well.

 Which makes it into something you can do together.
 My husband was taking a supplement very similar to this one and was making a scene almost every time he had to swallow the capsule, something we love to remember and laugh about today.

 Generally it’s best to start taking supplements 3 to 6 months before conception to give them a chance to maximize their effect.